DMS rostering update

 What does this mean for current members of the ACMDTT?

 - The College is very pleased to broaden its umbrella to include our diagnostic imaging colleagues.
-ACMDTT is a natural fit based on the consistencies and parallels already present with the medical radiation technologists (MRT) and electroneurophysiology technologists (ENP) specialties.
+ACMDTT is a natural fit based on the consistencies and parallels already present with the medical radiation technologist (MRT) and electroneurophysiology technologist (ENP) specialties.

 What does this mean for sonographers?